owenbutler/gamedev/README.md

     mvn generate-resources

 This will expand the native libraries to ${project.root}/target/natives.
-Add this directory to your library path in your ide:
+Add this directory to your library path in your IDE:

 eg: